wp-staging/wp-staging/readme.txt

 == Changelog ==

+= 3.9.0 =
+* New: Added magic login links for both production and staging sites with customizable expiration times and role-based access.
+Ideal for granting temporary access to external developers or clients who need quick, limited-time access to your WordPress site.
+Read more: https://wp-staging.com/create-magic-login-links (Pro) #3582
+* Enh: Improve error messages for expired login link and increase the expiration time. #3816
+* Enh: Add License key as authentication method for WP Staging Restore tool. #3505
+* Fix: Make some missing string translateable. #3764
+* Fix: Change twitter logo to X #3852
+* Fix: Unable to create and view backups when WordPress root directory is not readable. #3841
+* Fix: Knowledgebase and What's new blocks are not looking good under Settings, System Info and License page. #3831
+* Fix: Make sure that backup is restored properly when `W3 Total Cache` is installed on production site. #2451
+* Fix: Download Backup Modal has broken css.
+(Pro) #3843
+* Fix: "PHP Fatal error: Uncaught TypeError: property_exists()" with Google Drive auth.
+(Pro) #3862
+* Fix: A typo in I18n.php file #3766
+* Fix: Database cloning doesn't work if using mixed upper and lower cases in database prefix when MySQL uses the setting `lower_case_table_names`. #3817
+* Fix: Cannot restore database when the last CONSTRAINT is not correctly replaced in a CREATE TABLE query. #3794
+* Fix: Handle temporary login link creation properly after creating staging site.
+(Pro) #3767
+* Fix: Main menu navigation not working during development. #3835
+* Dev: Playwright tests failing because beforeEach was not working #3833
+* Dev: Add unit tests workflow for Windows on Github CI. #3486
+* Dev: DRY Github workflow files by adding input option to select PHP version. #3828
+* Dev: Move docker-compose*.yml files to ./docker/* to cleanup repo root. #3840
+* Dev: Fix playwright test failing due to wrong message detection on expired link. #3869

 = 3.8.7 =
 * New: Add newsfeed to the WP Staging user interface in DE and EN language #3772
 * Enh: Show warning when wpstg-restore file exists in root path. #3552